 an introductory letter to contact your councillors –

-All available in our Resource Cabinet under ‘Accountable care’.
+All available in our Resource Cabinet under ‘Accountable (Integrated) Care Organisations and Systems’.

 As little as five years since the massive restructuring imposed by the Health and Social Care Act 2012 (HSC Act), the National Health Service is again undergoing radical change, this time at breakneck speed and without parliamentary consent.